Brandonkhumalo/my-school-hub/BACKEND_API_DOCUMENTATION.md

    }
    ```
    The frontend will automatically extract the `results` array.
+6. **Weekly Messages**:
+   - Teachers send weekly messages every Friday
+   - Messages include feedback, performance rating, and areas for improvement
+   - Parents can view messages for their confirmed children only

 ---

 ## Quick Reference - All Endpoints

+### Student Endpoints

 | Endpoint | Method | Description |
 |----------|--------|-------------|